National Travel Survey

 Your interviewer will be happy to answer any questions you have about the study which aren’t covered here.

 We ensure your safety

 All our interviewers carry photographic ID cards and have been checked by the Disclosure and Barring Service (formerly the Criminal Records Bureau).
 We welcome any feedback you have about your experience with our interviewers.
-Our interviewers are trained in COVID-19 safety measures and adhere to strict procedures.
-A leaflet with more information about this will have been provided with your initial letter.

 We guard your privacy

 We will treat the information you give us in the strictest confidence under current data protection legislation.
 The results collected are used for statistical purposes only and will not identify you or your family.
 You will never receive any junk mail as a result of speaking to us.
-Your name and address will not be passed to anyone outside the National Centre for Social Research without your permission, and we never pass on your details to other organisations for commercial purposes.
+Your full name and address will not be passed to anyone outside the National Centre for Social Research without your permission, and we never pass on your details to other organisations for commercial purposes.

 If you’ve any questions at all, you can get in touch with us by phone or by email.

 You can contact a member of the National Travel Survey team using the free phone number 0800 652 4568.

 Alternatively, send your enquiry to email@example.com.